Cloud Operating Mode for Catalyst Cloud-Managed Switches Overview

 -

-To onboard a DNA-managed switch to the dashboard in cloud mode, ensure you claim the switch into a network already configured for cloud-native IOS XE.
-Claiming it into a network configured for CS firmware may have unexpected results.
+To onboard a DNA/CLI-managed switch to the dashboard in cloud mode, ensure you add the switch into a network already configured for cloud-native IOS XE firmware.
+Adding a switch into a network configured for CS firmware may have unexpected results.

 Licensing